ZcashFoundation/libbolt/docs/bolt_grant_proposal.md

 Evaluation Plan
 ===============
-We anticipate five milestones that mirror the technical approach described earlier:
+I anticipate five milestones that mirror the technical approach described earlier:

 1. Produce a design document that describes libbolt design and primitive choices.
 In addition, the document will expand on the NIZKP statements and interatctive protocols for generating blind signatures and so on.
 2. Implement in Rust the core cryptographic building blocks required by libbolt -- Commitment scheme, Signatures with efficient protocols, Symmetric key Encryption, etc.